ibm-cloud-docs/text-to-speech/custom-using.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Using a custom voice model
+# Using a custom model
 {: #customUsing}

 Once you create a custom model and populate it with custom entries, you use it by passing its customization ID (GUID) with the `customization_id` query parameter of the HTTP `GET` or `POST /v1/synthesize` method or the WebSocket `/v1/synthesize` method.
 When you include a customization ID, you must call a `synthesize` method with credentials for the instance of the service that owns the specified custom model.